Michael Torrissi

-Michael Torrissi Jr. (born 1974) is an American Republican Party politician who has represented the 8th Legislative district in the New Jersey General Assembly since he took office on January 11, 2022.
+Michael Torrissi Jr. (born 1974) is an American Republican Party politician who represented the 8th Legislative district in the New Jersey General Assembly from January 11, 2022 to January 13, 2026.

 Torissi graduated in 1993 from Hammonton High School.

 Elected office

 In February 2011, Torissi was appointed to fill the vacant Hammonton Town Council seat that had been held by James Bertino until he resigned to take a seat on the Board of County Freeholders; he served until 2012 and again from 2015 to 2020.
 He lost re-election to the Assembly in 2025.